objectcraftworks/retiredblog/source/articles/javascript/nodejs/assert/throws/index.markdown

   divide(2,2);
   divide(2,0);
 ```
-    Let's run this file now in the node, and you should get a error as show below.
+    Let's run this file now in the node, and you should get an error as shown below.

  {%img /images/articles/javascript/nodejs/using-assert/divide_by_zero.png %}